 Not many appreciated or agreed to the fact for me going to buy a 28mm lens for my crop sensor camera.
-I did some basic study on internet but then the reviews had its own negative impacts on me.
+I did some basic study on the internet but then the reviews had its own negative impacts on me.
 It took a while for me to understand & then I strongly believed that this focal length is something special and would give some amazing results for wide as well as portrait compositions.

-The Focal Length
+#1 The Focal Length

 Quiet interesting it was for me to figure out that there exists something called a 28mm f/1.8 against the likes of 35mm and the 40mm pancake lens(focal length).
 But what made me push further was the aperture at which it can respond to low light photography.
-The focal length hailing at 28mm is a huge benefit for me & having been an ardent fan of prime lenses, I had hardly used my kit lens nor my zoom over quiet some period of time.
-I am a firm believer of getting closer to the subject or scene rather than twisting my lenses.
+The focal length hailing at 28mm is a huge benefit for me & having been an ardent fan of prime lenses, I had hardly used my kit lens nor my zoom over quite some period of time.
+I am a firm believer in getting closer to the subject or scene rather than twisting my lenses.
 Hence, Investing on a 28mm was always a good bet for it can save you a fortune while 1 day I plan to upgrade to a full frame sensor.

 It was very shallow and pretty decent to start with.
 Super strong bokeh at 1.8 but I wouldnt say it is really sharp when wide open.
-The sweet spot is somewhere in between 2.2 -2.8 and you can hardly notice the dof differences.
+The sweet spot is somewhere between 2.2 -2.8 and you can hardly notice the DOF differences.
 Very pleasant and a dreamy bokeh to counteract all the other stuff and I was very much in awe right from the beginning.
 A pretty decent built quality with an unbelievably noiseless USM motor and a crisp AF sensor.

-I love the way this lens makes me to shoot versatile.
+I love the way this lens makes me shoot versatile.
 Shooting both landscapes and beautiful portraits with this super fast lens is infact an added advantage.
-The beauty of this focal length is compelling and the nearest focussing distance is pretty less for you to get really closer to your subject while shooting portraits.
+The beauty of this focal length is compelling and the nearest focusing distance is pretty less for you to get really closer to your subject while shooting portraits.